 While you may not be able to see it on the outside, your body and baby are both very busy this week.
 Plan to schedule your first antenatal appointment between weeks 8 and 12 with the OT&P midwives.
 Receiving care early in pregnancy delivers the best outcomes for both you and your baby.

 Around week 12, it’s important to get your routine blood work drawn, also known as the pregnancy profile.
-These tests include blood typing to make sure your blood is compatible with the baby, thyroid testing, and a complete blood count to ensure that your iron and platelet levels are healthy for pregnancy.
+These tests include blood typing to make sure your blood is compatible with the baby, thyroid testing, and a complete blood count to ensure that the iron and platelet levels are healthy for pregnancy.
 The panel will also test for pathogens like HIV, Syphilis, Hepatitis B, and Rubella.

 You also will have the opportunity to choose to have genetic screening.
 You will have three options:

 Safe21 non-invasive prenatal screening from 10 weeks+: This is a blood DNA test that is 99.6% effective and screens for chromosomal abnormalities in your baby like Down syndrome (T21), Edwards syndrome (T18), Patau syndrome (T13), and others.
 This test will be back in 3 to 5 days.